How to manage serious misconduct in the workplace

 2. Conduct that causes serious and imminent risk to the health or safety of a person or the reputation, viability or profitability of the employer's business.”

 Misconduct, however, isn’t defined in legislation.
-It is typically minor and covers a whole raft of behaviour, actions or inaction, e.g. using inappropriate language, repeated lateness, breaching confidentiality, breaching clauses in the employment agreement, unsafe behaviour.
+It is typically minor and covers a whole raft of behaviour, actions or inaction, e.g. using inappropriate language, repeated lateness, breaching confidentiality, breaching clauses in the employment contract, unsafe behaviour.
 A single instance of misconduct would not be enough to justify terminating employment unless it was repeated.

 Serious misconduct is serious because it has significant implications or consequences for the business and a single instance has the potential to damage or destroy the trust and confidence between an employee and employer to such an extent it would be impractical and unreasonable for the employment relationship to continue.